awsdocs/iam-user-guide/doc_source/id_roles_create_policy-examples.md

 # Examples of Policies for Delegating Access<a name="id_roles_create_policy-examples"></a>

 The following examples show how you can allow or grant an AWS account access to the resources in another AWS account\.
-To learn how to create an IAM policy using these example JSON policy documents, see [[ERROR] BAD/MISSING LINK TEXT](access_policies_create.md#access_policies_create-json-editor)\.
+To learn how to create an IAM policy using these example JSON policy documents, see [Create a Policy on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.

 + [Using Roles to Delegate Access to Another AWS Account's Resources](#example-delegate-xaccount-rolesapi)